bacongravy/macinbox/README.md

 With the release of macOS 10.12.4, however, the prevailing techniques for customizing OS installs were hampered by a new requirement that all packages be signed by Apple.
 Since supporting macOS 10.13 High Sierra (and later) was going to require a major change to the scripts anyways, I decided to create 'macinbox' as a simpler, more streamlined approach to building macOS boxes.
 The previous scripts were more flexible, but 'macinbox' is faster and more reliable.

 I chose to support only VMware Fusion boxes because of the Vagrant VMware plugin support for linked clones and shared folders, and because in my experience I have found that macOS virtualizes better in VMware Fusion than the alternatives.

+## Development

+After checking out the repo, run `bin/setup` to install dependencies.
+You can also run `bin/console` for an interactive prompt that will allow you to experiment.

+To install this gem onto your local machine, run `bundle exec rake install`.
+To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+## Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/bacongravy/macinbox.